crusyn/eth-explore/README.md

 ## usage

-This block explorer was built for folks would want transaction summary information for ethereum accounts.
+This block explorer was built for folks who want transaction summary information for ethereum accounts.

 Many users like to review aggregate ethereum transaction summary information and/or filter it for a specific date range.